What is Cost of Goods Sold?

 A2X may have already found a number of SKUs from your account on the Manage costs tab.
 If you don't see any or all of your products listed here, you can initiate their fetch by clicking 'Refresh SKUs'.

 This will search your recent settlements, and recent inventory (if you have FBA).

 Once your SKU's are listed, you can manually type in the cost price for each, as shown below:

 After you have entered all cost prices, click Save:

 On the Advanced Costs tab, you will see a link to either 'download your cost data' or 'download blank template'.
 The first option is great to use if you have refreshed the SKU's in your A2X account.
 A2X will provide you with a template of all the SKUs we see in your account, so you only need to add the cost prices.

 Once you have populated your template with the cost prices, upload it to A2X.

-In your accounting system's chart of account, you will need to create an Inventory Current Asset account and a Cost of Goods Sold Expense account.
+In your accounting system's chart of accounts, you will need to create an Inventory Current Asset account and a Cost of Goods Sold Expense account.

 Create an Inventory Asset account and Cost of Goods Sold account in XERO

 There are several advanced options for mapping COGS transactions.
 COGS can be split by FBA, Merchant Fulfilled, and non-Amazon.
 Click on the + sign on the right to expand the account mapping options.

-This means you can account for COGS on one level or expand to other levels, if your business requires such level of tracking.
+This means you can account for COGS on one level or expand to other levels if your business requires such a level of tracking.

 Examples of accounts mapped are shown below:

 If you do not see any cost information in your settlement when you review it, go back and click the 'Refresh' link next to that settlement on the Settlements page, which will force A2X to apply the newly uploaded costs to it.

-Reviewing and sending COGS invoices to your accounting system
+Reviewing and sending COGS invoices to the accounting system